basecamp/policies/abuse/how-we-handle/index.md

 For other cases, we will consider good faith appeals sent to [appeals@basecamp.com](mailto:appeals@basecamp.com) by the account owner within 14 calendar days.

-**This process applies to any product created and owned by Basecamp, LLC.
-That includes Basecamp (any version), HEY, Highrise, Campfire, Backpack, Writeboard, and Ta-da List.*
+\*_This process applies to any product created and owned by PROXIMA B SASU.
+That includes Basecamp (any version), HEY, Highrise, Campfire, Backpack, Writeboard, and Ta-da List._